actionschnitzel/PiGro-Aid-/README.md

 ****
 #### All settings in one place! :key: :mag: :hammer: :toilet:

 #### Raspberry Pi OS based distros awesome.
 What I missed from the start is a central control panel.
 Many settings are hidden or have to be made manually using the terminal.
-PiGro is inspired by the control interface of Linux Mint and MX Linux.
+My first Ĺinux distro was Suse Linux 9.0 and I loved YaST.So the guiding principle for me is that PiGro goes very much in the direction of YaSt.

 #### The most important settings that are used again and again must be entered on the Pi using a terminal.
 Pigro is a graphically appealing GUI that does these settings with the click of a button.